-The documentary features exclusive interviews of Lin, Lisa Ling, Hassan Minhaj, Jenny Yang, Ronny Chieng, Pablo Torre, and former teammates Tyson Chandler and Iman Shumpert.
+The documentary features exclusive interviews of Lin, Lisa Ling, Hasan Minhaj, Jenny Yang, Ronny Chieng, Pablo Torre, and former teammates Tyson Chandler and Iman Shumpert.
 Notably absent in the interview credits is Carmelo Anthony, who was the Knicks’ superstar player during that time.

 Considering the film is executive produced by Lisa Ling and the trailer shows a bit of commentary by Ling on what the Asian American community has been going through over the last few years, I’m hopeful that this film touches on Lin’s impact on the community outside of basketball and the work he continues to do today.

 38 At The Garden premieres October 11 on HBO and HBO Max!

 38 AT THE GARDEN chronicles the extraordinary ascendance of point guard Jeremy Lin during his landmark 2012 season with the New York Knicks.
 Lin, an undrafted Harvard graduate, shocked fans, stunned his teammates and galvanized Asians around the world when he scored 38 points at Madison Square Garden against the Los Angeles Lakers, solidifying Lin’s hot streak and the “Linsanity” craze.